mtgpublic/infinitode-dqseq/guide/Rawdata.md

 This sequence indicates:

 - AllAbilitiesForRandomTower obtained on stage 1
-- LightningStrikeOnTowerLevelUp 2, 4, and 10
+- LightningStrikeOnTowerLevelUp on stages 2, 4, and 10
 - MinedItemsTurnIntoDust obtained on stage 3
 - GV_TowersMaxExpLevel obtained on stages 5, 8, and 10
 - ExtraDamagePerBuff obtained on stages 6 and 10